Drive to Broome

 Exmouth/Cape Range National Park

-Leaving Coral Bay via Minilya-Exmouth Rd, your first stop is Exmouth & Cape Range National Park, only is only 151km away.
+Leaving Coral Bay via Minilya-Exmouth Rd, your first stop is Exmouth only 150kms away & Cape Range National Park.

 Or maybe just replenish the stocks at IGA and head on up to Cape Range National Park to enjoy stretching those legs with some gorge walks and snorkeling off Turquoise Bay.